josevnz/home_nmap/tutorial/README.md

 ["192.168.1.0/24"][josevnz@dmaf5 home_nmap]$
 ```

-Still, we are not done here.
-Assume for that someone managed to run a sniffer on your network and is capturing all your HTTP traffic:
+Still, we are not done yet.
+Assume that someone managed to run a sniffer on your network and is capturing all your HTTP traffic:

 ```shell
 [josevnz@dmaf5 home_nmap]$ tshark -i eno1 -Px -Y http